 There are essential steps to take following a serious accident in the workplace.
-These steps are in place to benefit the employees, the employers, witnesses to the accident and the business in preparation for HSE investigations.
+These steps are in place to benefit the employees, the employers, witnesses to the accident and the business in preparation for HSE interviews/investigations.
 This includes;

 - Notifying solicitors and getting them to come to the workplace

 - Ensuring employees do not speculate about the incident in email messages

 - Arranging support for he injured employees family and arrange further support or counselling for the employees